NEW NEWS

 A pivotal piece by an incredible disabled author, I am so beyond honored to be sharing this work with all of you.
 Thank you in advance for supporting Olivia’s work.
 And thank you to Olivia for sharing this work with all of us.

-See more of Olivia’s work here: www.oliviadreisinger.com
+See more of Olivia’s work at the following link: www.oliviadreisinger.com

 With warmth,